WHAT IS LEVEL UP!?

 - Digging - every 5 points increases the chance of getting flint from gravel, while every point increases chance of treasure from dirt blocks (both negated with Silk Touch)

-Currently, the rewritten version allows you to choose one of three specializations, which determines what gives you bonus XP, mining, crafting, and combat.
-After you choose your specialization, you can open up the skill menu to see the three different skill trees.
-This is different from the original in that you spend your levels to skill up, rather than be allocated skill points.
+Currently, the rewritten version allows you to choose a class loadout that provides initial skill levels and one of three specializations, which determines what gives you bonus XP, mining, crafting, and combat.
+After you choose your class, you can open up the skill menu to see the three different skill trees, which can be customized to a larger degree than the original.
+This is different from the original in that earn skill points as you level, you spend levels to gain skill points (shift-right-click with the skill book in hand and at least 5 levels stockpiled).
 This is meant to provide incentive to stockpile levels, but not to the point where you would neglect other mechanics that rely on them, such as enchanting tables or the Ender IO Soul Binder.